How To Find Trending Products To Sell Online for Ecom & Dropshipping

 Pay attention to the interaction with the photos posted.
 For example on Instagram, if you're seeing a lot of likes and comments on a cool product, it's going to be worth looking into.
 The same goes for Pinterest and other similar sites.
 Check them all.

-When you think of this logically, these top visited Shopify stores are not going to waste the traffic they have with poor performing products.
-They've probably invested thousands of dollars testing them.
+When you think about it logically, these top visited Shopify stores aren't going to waste their traffic on poor performing products.
+They've probably invested thousands of dollars testing them first.

 Sell The Trend This is a paid tool that cuts down your product research by at least 80% based on my personal experience using it.
 It's quite powerful and has many "explorers" that tell you what's trending on AliExpress, Amazon and on Facebook.